English Muffin

 Did You Know?

-- 2.The distinctive nooks and crannies are created by cooking on a griddle rather than in an oven; the cooking method causes steam pockets that create the famous porous texture
+- 2.The distinctive nook-and-cranny texture is created by cooking on a griddle rather than baking in an oven, allowing direct heat to create steam pockets that form the characteristic interior landscape

 Plating Guidance